regtracks/regtracks-js/README.md

 `test` in place of `match` can be invoked exactly the same, with the same options, but returns only `true` and `false` based on whether it matched or not.

+`replace` will replace any matches with a given replacement string.

 ## Contributing

 Contributions are very much welcomed!
 Please, fork and make a PR.
 Issues are also appreciated.